nodejs/abi-stable-node/napi_module_registration.md

 NAPI_MODULE(addon, Init)
 ```

-The next difference is that the signature for the 'Init'.
+The next difference is the signature for the 'Init' method.
 For a N-API
 based module it is as follows:

 ```C